awslabs/duvet/design/witness/dogfood.md

   (they return with the LCOV producer) or narrowed to the clauses the engine genuinely owns.
 - The runtime `type=test` annotations (on `#[test]` fns) are UNWITNESSED in a proof-only run — Decision 8, on purpose.
-This is the ENTIRE residual failure set of the unsliced run (see the staging section below); zero failed correlations and zero missing-implementation findings remain.
+Together with the CI-discharged meta-obligation tests in ci.yml (staging section), this is the ENTIRE residual set of the unsliced run;
+  zero failed correlations and zero missing-implementation findings remain.

 ## Placement rules the closure work established {#placement-rules}